zhouwg/kantv/README.md

 Some goals of this project are:

-- Well-maintained "workbench" for ASR(Automatic Speech Recognition) researchers who was interested in practise state-of-the-art AI tech(like [whisper.cpp](https://github.com/ggerganov/whisper.cpp)) in real scenario
+- Well-maintained "workbench" for ASR(Automatic Speech Recognition) researchers who was interested in practise state-of-the-art AI tech(like [whisper.cpp](https://github.com/ggerganov/whisper.cpp)) in real scenario on mobile device(Android)

-- Android <b>turn-key project</b> for AI experts(whom mightbe not familiar with regular Android software development), part of AI research activity(algorithm improvement, model training, model generation, algorithm validation, model validation, performance benchmark......) could be done by Android Studio IDE + a powerful Android phone very easily
+- Well-maintained "workbench" for LLM(Large Language Model) researchers who was interested in practise state-of-the-art AI tech(like [llama.cpp](https://github.com/ggerganov/llama.cpp)) in real scenario on mobile device(Android)

-- Watch English online-TV(aka OTT TV) with real-time English subtitle for non-native English speakers learning English(listening and reading)
+- Android <b>turn-key project</b> for AI experts(whom mightbe not familiar with <b>regular Android software development</b>) focus on AI research activity, part of AI R&D activity(algorithm improvement, model training, model generation, algorithm validation, model validation, performance benchmark......) could be done by Android Studio IDE + a powerful Android phone very easily

 ### How to build project